15 Young Adult Enemies To Lovers Books You Must Read

 2. Mating the Huntress (Monsters and Mates)

 Luke is very blissfully unaware.
-He is in love with her head over heels because she is his mate.
-So not only do we have the enemies to lovers trying to murder his aspect, but we also have faded mates.
+He loves her head over heels because she is his mate.
+So not only do we have enemies to lovers trying to murder his aspect, but we also have faded mates.
 Luke doesn’t understand a lot of human traits.
 So he’s very blissfully unaware of a lot of stuff going on.

 Mating the Huntress